 - Foldable bowl and electrolyte powder

-It’s up to you how far you want to go with the doggy camping gear.
-You can stick to the basics or spoil your dog with some extra special camping accessories!
+How far you want to go with the doggy camping gear is up to you.
+You can stick to the basics or spoil your dog with extra special camping accessories!
 There are sleeping bags, lighted collars, and even backpacks for dogs!
 And if you’re out on the water, you might want a doggy lifejacket too.

 And here’s an idea we love (and just recently discovered)!
 Use a zip line to attach your dog’s leash so that they can move about the campsite.
 This, my friends, is the solution to those pesky tie-outs.
 No more wrapping around lawn chairs and picnic tables!
 When using a zip line, hook it to a harness, not a collar.
 And, of course, you still need to supervise your pet at all times.
 But it allows you to be more hands-off when you’re chilling at the campground!
 Here’s an excellent tutorial on making a zipline for your dog.
 Or you can buy a nice trolley system on Amazon.